How to Thin Fruit on an Apple Tree

-Apple trees will have a natural time when it drops fruit.
-This natural drop, called the "June drop," happens because the tree can only support so many apples.
+Apple trees have a natural time when it drops fruit.
+This natural drop, often called "June drop," happens because the tree can only support so many apples.
 In the late May to end of June time-frame, the tree will drop its excess apples naturally.

-Because of the "June drop," many gardeners feel that hand thinning isn't necessary, but often times, hand thinning is the only way to ensure that your backyard apple tree won't fall into an every other year fruit pattern.
-It also helps to keep your tree healthy by removing puny fruit, diseased fruit, or overly abundant fruit that can harbor diseases and pests or overly stress your tree.
-Thinning can be a great boost to young trees, by ensuring that young, rapidly growing trees keep an open crown where sunlight and air can filter through its canopy.
+Because of this "June drop," many gardeners feel that hand thinning isn't necessary, but often times, hand thinning is the only way to ensure that your backyard apple tree won't fall into an every-other-year fruit pattern.
+It also helps to keep your tree healthy by removing puny, diseased, or overly abundant fruit that can increase diseases and pests that may cause stress to your tree.
+Thinning can be a great boost to young trees, by ensuring an open crown where sunlight and air can filter through its canopy.

-So the best time to thin your apple tree is after the "June drop," when your apple tree naturally drops its excess fruit.
+The best time to thin your apple tree is after the "June drop."
 When you see the ground beneath your apple tree littered with small fruit, you'll know that the June drop is underway.
-Sweep up and toss the dropped fruit, and, when the tree is no longer dropping fruit, you'll know it's time to hand thin the remaining apples on the tree.
+Sweep up and toss the dropped fruit, and, when the slows dramatically or stops, you'll know it's time to hand thin the remaining apples on the tree.